Car Loan Process: How Does an Auto Loan Work in the Philippines?

 Another way to pay for a vehicle purchase is through dealership financing.
 It's the best option if you prefer the convenience of buying and funding your car in just one place.

 Essentially, there's a contract where you agree to pay your dealer the loan amount plus interest.
-The dealer has a partner bank or lender that processes the loan and collects your payments.
+The dealer’s partner bank or lender processes the loan and collects your payments.

 Pros of Dealership Financing